Burlesco70/BearAndHuntersGame/README.md

 Thanks for the assets in PyGame version to Stefano Gunella and Enrico Battuello.

-Thanks for Bear AI implementation to Angelo Huang (Flecart).
+Thanks for Bear and Hunters AI implementation to Angelo Huang (Flecart).

 Music "Games Worldbeat" by Bernardo R. from http://freesound.org